Don’t be scared, let us tackle this together: PM tells CMs

 New Delhi, Apr 27: Prime Minister Narendra Modi hailed the collective efforts of states and Centre in handling the coronavirus situation.

-During a meeting with the Chief Ministers, the PM said that there is no need to feel guilty if the number of cases go up in the states.
-Do not be scared if the number of cases go up.
-We will tackle it together the PM also said.
+During a meeting with the Chief Ministers, the PM said that there is no need to feel guilty if the number of cases goes up in the states.

+"Do not be scared if the number of cases goes up.
+We will tackle it together", the PM also said.

 Economic activity has to be strengthened, social distancing a way of life: PM Modi